th-rtyf-re/chess-dip/RULES.md

 ## Strength computation

+**Strength** is a number associated to a square or order:

-Squares have a hold strength.
+- Squares have a **hold** strength.
-Attack and travel orders have an attack strength, a defend strength, and a prevent strength.
+- Attack and travel orders have an **attack** strength, a **defend** strength, and a **prevent** strength.
-Convoy orders have a prevent strength and a convoy strength.
+- Convoy orders have a **convoy** strength and a **prevent** strength.

-A head-to-head battle is a pair of move orders from different powers where the starting square of one order is the landing square of the other, and vice-versa.
+A **head-to-head battle** is a pair of move orders from different powers where the starting square of one order is the landing square of the other, and vice-versa.
 Note that head-to-head battles cannot involve intermediate squares: due to the way pieces move, any such intermediate square would receive multiple convoy orders, making at least one of the two moves fail immediately.

 ### Hold strength

 The hold strength is 0 for a square that is empty, or that contains a unit that successfully vacates the square.
 It is 1 when the square contains a piece that has an unsuccessful move order.
 In all other cases, it is 1 plus the number of successful support-hold orders.